 Sure, the minimalist look is in, but nothing screams "unfinished space" like a bunch of bare walls.
 While it may not seem like rocket science, a poorly hung picture is almost worse than no wall art at all.
 Plus, simply taking a hammer and nail to your drywall without much thought is a recipe for disaster (or at least a patched wall job later on).
 Whether you want to create a whole gallery wall, display a few photos, or just show off a single framed print, here's how to start hanging pictures like a professional.

-Materials to Hang a Picture:
+Materials You Need to Hang a Picture:

 - A framed print